janekp/saffron/README.md

 saffron
 =======

-A web-development framework for Haxe
+Saffron is an experimental web-development framework prototype for Haxe/NodeJS.
+The main ideas are:

+    * allow code-sharing between server/client
+    * client- and server-side rendering
+    * secure database access
+    * lightweight runtime